 Also, the episode "Water You Thinking?" features a literal wicked witch named Witchblade (no, not that one), an old friend of Lord Zedd's.
 She calls the Alien Rangers "my pretties," the Battle Borgs their "tin men," and when she is finally destroyed by the Shogun Megazord, she cries "Oh no, I'm falling... falling... what a world...!"

-William Telling: The monster of "Foul Play in the Sky" was the Snizzard, a Snake-Lizard monster whose weak spot/power artifact was a golden apple atop his head.
+William Telling: The monster of "Foul Play in the Sky" was the Snizard, a snake-lizard monster whose weak spot/power artifact was a golden apple atop his head.
 This was a Kimberly-centered episode, and Kimberly's weapon is a bow.
-Cue Twang Hello + Blasting It Out Of Their Hands, and then an arrow to the apple.
+Cue Twang Hello + Blasting It out of Their Hands, and then an arrow to the apple.

 Youkai: The Season 3 monsters, as Kakuranger had this as a theme (though Power Rangers didn't draw much attention to it).
 Funnily enough, the only monsters that are obviously Youkai are the American-created Tenga Warriors.

 A "reversioned" version of this series was aired at the end of the Disney Era in 2010, following Power Rangers RPM.
 Consisting of only the first 32 episodes out of the original 60 of season 1, the new version adds a number of visual effects but generally leaves the audio and editing untouched.
-Both Disney and Saban number this as the show's official eighteenth year, though most fans prefer to ignore that.
+It was once numbered as the show's eighteenth year, only to be replaced by Power Rangers Samurai.

 2010 Re Cut Tropes